On graded presentations of Hecke algebras and their generalizations: Type W

-When $\ck >0$, the argument is quite similar, but with $T_i-q$ replacing $T_i+1$ and using the $\ck>0$ version of Theorem \ref{wdHecke}. \end{proof} We'll prove in Corollary \ref{affine-schur-morita} that the idempotent $e'$ induces a Morita equivalence.
-Thus, from the perspective of the Hecke side, introducing the type W relations is an alternate way of understanding the affine Schur algebra.
-On the other hand, the author has incorporated similar ideas into the theory of KLR algebras, by introducing {\bf weighted KLR algebras} \cite{WebwKLR}. \begin{definition} Let $W$ be the weighted KLR algebra attached to the graph $U$; that is, $W$ is the quotient of $\K[h]$-span of weighted KLR diagrams (as defined in \cite[\ref{w-diagram-def}]{WebwKLR}) by the relations (note that these relations are drawn with $\ck<0$): \newseq
+On the other hand, the author has incorporated similar ideas into the theory of KLR algebras, by introducing {\bf weighted KLR algebras} \cite{WebwKLR}. \begin{definition} Let $\gls{W}(\pq)$ be the rank $n$ weighted KLR algebra attached to the graph $\gls{U}$; that is, $\gls{W}(\pq)$ is the quotient of $\K[h]$-span of weighted KLR diagrams with $n$ strands (as defined in \cite[Def.
+2.3]{WebwKLR}) by the local relations (note that these relations are drawn with $\ck<0$): \newseq

+\end{definition} For the sake of completeness, here is an example of a weighted KLR diagram:

+We can define a {\bf degree} function on KL diagrams, a special case of the degree function in \cite{WebwKLR}.
+The degrees are given on elementary diagrams by